casper-network/docs/source/docs/casper/developers/dapps/monitor-and-consume-events.md

 ```bash
 "Shutdown"
 ```
-* Shutdown - The "Shutdown" text notifies the event listener that a shutdown will be occurring.
+* Shutdown - The "Shutdown" text notifies the event listener that a shutdown will occur.

 </details>

 ## Reacting to Events

-To perform functions upon receiving event data, an application may parse each event needed for its use case and respond accordingly.
-The dApp may act on some events and not others, or it may act upon them all depending on its use case.
+An application may parse each event needed for its use case and respond accordingly.
+The dApp may act on some events and not others, or it may act upon them all, depending on its use case.
 Each event type contains additional data that might help in deciding whether or not to take an action.
-For example, `DeployAccepted` events contain the public key of the account that submitted the deploy, the contract address, and more.
-This information can be useful in determining how to proceed, or whether not react at all. <!-- TODO simplify this paragraph -->
+For example, `DeployAccepted` events contain the account's public key that submitted the deploy, the contract address, and more.
+This information can help determine how to proceed or whether or not to react.

 <Tabs>